article

 Over-the-toilet shelves and under-sink racks

 Over-the-toilet shelving like the Simple Living Over-the-Toilet Space Saver adds tiers above the tank for towels, extra TP, and toiletries.
 It uses vertical space so the floor stays clear.
+Space calculations: Over-toilet units typically add 6-9 cubic feet of storage in previously unused airspace.

 Expandable under-sink racks such as the 88 Main Expandable Under-Sink Storage Rack fit around plumbing and add tiers for sprays, lotions, and cleaners.
 They keep things visible and reachable.
+Under-sink measurements: Standard vanity cabinets measure 30-36 inches wide by 21 inches deep, with expandable systems utilizing 70-85% of available space around plumbing.

 An IKEA TJUSIG bench stores shoes while giving a seat for lacing up.
 Pair it with a Rebrilliant hanging frame or fold-away coat rack to keep coats off the floor when guests arrive.
+Entry space analysis: A typical 4-foot entryway can accommodate bench seating for two adults while storing 8-12 pairs of shoes underneath.

 Use trays, hooks, and narrow catch-alls so keys and mail have a set place the moment you step in.
 Choose moisture-resistant finishes and easy-clean mats to protect against weather and spills.